 - If the cabinets are pre-assembled, how are they assembled?

-- Do they make their own cabinets, or are they re-sellers rebranding other people’s product?
+- Are they the manufacturer, or do they re-sell other people’s product?

 3. The homeowner is responsible for taking measurements and hiring installers.

 OK – but what are the advantages of buying cabinets online?

 1. You can save a lot of money.

 Online companies operate at lower costs than the brick-and-mortar stores.
 By selling cabinets directly to consumers over the internet, online companies can operate without the overhead of retail spaces or large inventories.
 By operating at much lower costs, online companies can pass big savings to their customers.

 2. Designing and shopping online is more convenient, comfortable, and a better experience.